mdnahas/CityEcon/projects/OpenAustinData/README.txt

     * doc/ Documentation
     * downloads/ This is where large downloaded files are put
     * inputs/    This holds pre-downloaded data files
+    * outputs/   This is where the resulting data is stored
     * src/       This holds the python code
-    * outputs/   This is where the resulting data is stored
+    * tmp/       This holds temporary files being worked on